hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/facebook.md

 **Variables:**

-- `MODE = 'dev'`:  A global variable, probably for distinguishing between development and production modes.
+- ``:  A global variable, probably for distinguishing between development and production modes.
 - `start_page`:  A string defining the initial Facebook URL.

 **Potential Errors/Improvements:**